-A towering figure in American medical history, Harvey Cushing went where few physicians dared in the operating room, and as a physician, surgeon, professor, artist, historian, biographer and bibliophile, his contributions to medicine extended far beyond it.
+A towering figure in American medical history, Harvey Cushing went where few physicians dared in the operating room; and as a physician, surgeon, professor, artist, historian, biographer and bibliophile, his life’s work extended far beyond contributions to medicine.

 Harvey Cushing is frequently referred to as the father of neurosurgery.
 The leading neurosurgeon of the 20th century, Cushing established the field as its own distinct specialty and dramatically decreased the mortality of patients undergoing brain surgery.

 Source: Yale University, Harvey Cushing/John Hay Whitney Medical Library

 Around 1906, William Williams Keen invited Cushing to contribute 80 pages on neurological surgery to a five-volume edition of Surgery.
 Cushing, frequently described as a workaholic and a perfectionist, submitted 800 typed pages.
 His submission was eventually edited to a 276-page monograph with 154 illustrations drawn by Cushing.

 The publication of this monograph in 1908 solidified neurosurgery as a recognized specialty and Cushing’s reputation in the field.
 Slowly, students began to seek out Cushing to learn the techniques and procedures of the specialty.